FourierFlows/GeophysicalFlows.jl/docs/src/stochastic_forcing.md

 \end{aligned}
 ```

+The difference in the two calculi above lies in the point at which we choose to evaluate ``g(x)``:
+we take the start of the time-interval for ${\color{Green} \text{Itô, } t_j}$, while we use
+the mid-point for ${\color{Magenta}\text{Stratonovich, } (t_j+t_{j+1})/2}$.
+In the case the
+stochastic noise is additive, i.e., its prefactor ``g`` does not depend on the state ``x_t``,
+then the two interpretations coincide.
+When the noise does depend on the state of the system,
+i.e., ``g=g(x_t)``, then the two interpretations above give thoroughly different results.
+This
-Because the white noise process is not continuous the two definitions do not converge to the
+happens because the white noise process is not continuous and, therefore, the two interpretations
+of the stochastic integrals above do not converge to the same result.

-same result; the two definitions give thoroughly different results.
-To overcome this apparent
-inconsistency, the two choises above come along with different chain rules, i.e., chain rules
+To overcome this apparent inconsistency, the two choices above come together with different
-that are not necessarily the same as those in plain old calculus.
-Let us see how different
+chain rules, i.e., chain rules that are not necessarily the same as those in plain old calculus.
-choices for computing the stochastic integrals bring about the need for different chain rules.
+Let us see how different choices for computing the stochastic integrals bring about the need f
+or different chain rules.
+Let's see how the two different interpretations for the stochastic
+integral impose the necessity for different chain rules.

 An SDE can be written also in differential form.
 Because we cannot formally form the derivative
 ``\mathrm{d} W / \mathrm{d} t``, since ``W`` is nowhere differentiable, we write an SDE in